o3world/o3w-frontend-guidelines/README.md

 <a name="accessibility"></a>
 ### Accessibility (a11y)

 Basic accessibility principles should be adhered to when writing HTML - it shouldn't be an afterthought.
-You don't have to be a WCAG expert and different clients have different requirements for level of support, but **basic accessibility support can have a huge impact.**
+You don't have to be a [WCAG](https://www.w3.org/WAI/intro/wcag) expert and different clients have different requirements for level of support, but **basic accessibility support can have a huge impact.**

 * Use `H1` - `H6` to properly order and identify headings.
 * In tables, use the `scope` attribute to associate header cells and data cells in data tables and use the `summary` attribute of the table element to give an overview of data tables.
 * For forms, always provide a submit button, use `label` elements to associate text labels with form controls, and visually indicate required form controls.
 * With image elements, always use `alt` attributes.
 Use an empty `alt` attribute on image elements that Assistive Technology should ignore.

-_Tools such as [PowerMapper’s SortSite](https://www.powermapper.com/products/sortsite/) or [Chrome’s Accessibility Developer Tools](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb?hl=en) addon can be used to audit and correct basic accessibility issues._
+_Tools such as [PowerMapper’s SortSite](https://www.powermapper.com/products/sortsite/) or [Chrome’s Accessibility Developer Tools](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb?hl=en) extension can be used to audit and correct basic accessibility issues._

 <a name="performance"></a>
 ### Performance

-Unless there's a valid reason for loading your scripts before your content (e.g. [Modernizr](https://modernizr.com/) or certain trakcing scripts), don't block the rendering of your page by placing them in the `<head>`.
-Move as many as possible to the bottom of the markup right above the `</body>` or `async`/`defer` load.
+Unless there's a valid reason for loading your scripts before your content (e.g. [Modernizr](https://modernizr.com/) or certain tracking scripts), don't block the rendering of your page by placing them in the `<head>`.
+Move as many as possible to the bottom of the markup right above the `</body>` or `async`/`defer` the load.

 Individual SVG assets should be optimized using a tool such as [SVGOMG](https://jakearchibald.github.io/svgomg/).
 Image assets should be processed using a tool like [ImageOptim](https://imageoptim.com/mac).
 Both of these safely remove - without a noticeable change to the asset - redundant and useless information such as editor metadata, comments, hidden elements, default or non-optimal values which can have a significant impact on file size.